hashicorp/katakoda/terraform-build-modules/intro.md

 In this scenario, you will create a module to manage AWS S3 buckets used to host static websites.

-> This environment has been pre-configured with the Terraform CLI, AWS CLI and [localstack](https://localstack.cloud/), a mocking framework that provides a testing environment on your local machine that provides the same functionality and APIs as the real AWS cloud environment.
+> This environment has been pre-configured with the Terraform CLI, AWS CLI and [localstack](https://localstack.cloud/), a mocking framework that mocks core AWS APIs locally.
 As a result, you do not need an AWS account to complete this scenario.